boukabache/ACCURATE2_EvalBoard/README.md

 ## Description
 Accurate2 Eval GUI is an Avalonia-based application designed for real-time monitoring and analysis of sensor data from the ACCURATE 2A Evaluation Board.
 It provides a user-friendly interface for connecting to USB devices, visualizing current, temperature, and humidity data, and exporting this data for further analysis.
+The application is based on Avalonia UI together with .NET 8.0 to allow for cross platform compatibility.
+The charting is done using LiveCharts2.

 ## Features
 - **Real-time Data Visualization**: Live charts display current, temperature, and humidity readings.